scala-infer/scala-infer/README.md

 use black-box variational inference, which only requires gradients of the score function to the parameters.

-It is possible to nest models.
-This makes it possible to modularize the model.

 ```scala
 // optimization algorithm: (stochastic) gradient descent
 val sgd = new SGD()